lucasweatherby/RallyPoker/README.md

 JUnit Testing
 =============

 Testing was executed within Eclipse using JUnit.
-To run the unit tests, simply execute either PokerHandTest.java or PokerRangingsTest.Java from within Eclipse.
+To run the unit tests, simply run either PokerHandTest.java or PokerRangingsTest.Java from within Eclipse as a JUnitTest.

 Run the Progam
 ==============